 Patient information sheet

-Not available in web format, please use the contact details below to request a patient information sheet (in Greek)
+Not available in web format, please use the contact details to request a patient information sheet (in Greek)

 Gastrointestinal motility after major thoracic surgery

 All patients have a standard preoperative assessment and received teaching on how to score pain and to report side effects.
 In addition, they are informed about postoperative tests, feeding and early ambulation, as well as postoperative visits from different teams.
 One hour before surgery, all patients receive premedication with intramuscular 0.07 mg.kg-1 midazolam.
 On arrival to the anaesthetic room, each patient is randomised by a computer-generated list of random numbers to one of three groups.

 Group Ep-R: Participants receive a continuous epidural infusion of ropivacaine 0.2% (2 mg.ml-1) at a rate of 5-8 ml.h-1, with boluses of 2 ml of the same solution and a 20 min lockout interval via a PCA

 Group Ep-RM: Participants receive a continuous epidural infusion of ropivacaine 0.15% (1.5 mg.ml-1) with morphine 0.05 mg.ml-1 at a rate of 5-7 ml.h-1, with boluses of 2 ml of the same solution and a 20 min lockout interval via a PCA

 Group IV-M: Participants receive a continuous IV infusion of morphine of 1 mg.ml-1.h-1, with boluses of 0.5-1 mg and a 15 min lockout interval via a PCA

 In groups Ep-R and Ep-RM before induction of general anaesthesia, a 20 G epidural catheter is inserted through an 18 G Tuohy needle between the T5-T9 levels using the loss of resistance technique and is threaded 3-5 cm into the epidural space.